hyphaltip/CSHL_NGS/lecture/NGS_DNA.slides.md

 Strategy requires faster searching than BLAST or FASTA approach.
 Some approaches have been developed to make this fast enough for Millions of sequences.
+* [maq](http://maq.sourceforge.net/) - one of the first aligners
 * Burrows-Wheeler Transform is a speed up that is accomplished through a transformation of the data.
-Requires and indexing of the search database (typically the genome).
+Require indexing of the search database (typically the genome).
 BWA, Bowtie
 * ?
 LASTZ
 * ?
 BFAST